-This year, we’ve seen countless “That’s a Wrap” Osborne Lights shirts from 4 years ago.
-There are literally the most common shirt we’ve spotted this Christmas after the Main Street Tree Farm and holiday Spirit Jerseys.
+However, we still see countless “That’s a Wrap” Osborne Lights shirts from several years ago every Christmas season.
+They are literally the most common shirt we’ve spotted this Christmas after the holiday Spirit Jerseys.
 Seeing that constant reminder of the Osborne Lights made me decide to go for it with this post.

 Judging by those shirts, I’m guessing many of you share our strong sentiments for the Osborne Family Spectacle of Dancing Lights, so it’s something worth tackling–at least in a ‘just for fun’ comparison.